epimorphics/ukhpi/README.md

 versions can be found at [AWS ECR](https://eu-west-1.console.aws.amazon.com/ecr/repositories/private/018852084843/epimorphics/lr-data-api/dev?region=eu-west-1)

-N.B.: Port 8080 should be avoided to allow for a reverse proxy to run on this port.
+N.B.
+Port 8080 should be avoided to allow for a reverse proxy to run on this port.

 With this set up, the api service is available on `http://localhost:8888` from